jasonwist/Just_a_Few_Garys/Constitution/Constitution.md

 ### Section 2.08 COVID-19
 1. Due to the threat of COVID-19 we have introduced 2 IR spots for COVID designation only.
 1. Adding a player with the wrong designation will result in not being able to start a kicker the following week and the player will be removed from the IR spot.
 1. If there is a threat of game cancelation Managers may submit standby players.
 Managers will be specific in player pairings to avoid confusion.
+The declaration must be made before either player has had their game.
 This does not cover if a player misses a game because of COVID.
-That will be treated as any other last minute injury.
+COVID will be treated as any other last minute injury.

 ## Article III.
 The Draft
 ### Section 3.01 Live Draft